“Company Culture is the product of a company’s values, expectations, and environment.” – Courtney Chapman

 Lessons from Babel

-“A Company’s culture should reflect the original intent of the organization’s vision, not contradict it or compete with it.” – JSP
+“A Company’s culture should reflect the original intent of the organization’s purpose, vision, values, and strategy not contradict it or compete with it.” – JSP

 The ancient meaning of the word Babel means “confusion – by mixing.”
 Some dictionaries define Babel as, “A confused noise made by a number of voices.”
 Babel’s people failed to remain faithful to the original vision given them for settling cities at that time; they instead listened to too many voices.

 When Stephen R. Covey’s book “The Seven Habits of Highly Effective People” was popular, everyone wrote personal and corporate vision statements.
 Many organizations had their statements prominently on display for all to see, like diplomas or completion certificates; these “trophies” are reminders of past achievements.
 In many cases, they no longer reflected the Company’s current vision or values.